zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/genai-commons.md

 #### `Metadata` {#metadata-entity}

-This entity represents additional information that is to be stored with the [KnowledgeBaseChunk](#knowledgebasechunk-entity) in the knowledge base.
-At the insertion stage, you can link as many metadata objects to a KnowledgeBaseChunk as needed.
-Metadata objects are key-value pairs that are used for custom filtering during the search step (retrieve).
-This retrieval works on an exact string-match basis for the key-value pair.
-Records are only retrieved if they match with all of the metadata records in the collection provided as part of the search step.
+This entity represents additional information to be stored with the [KnowledgeBaseChunk](#knowledgebasechunk-entity) in the knowledge base.
+At the insertion stage, you can link multiple metadata objects to a KnowledgeBaseChunk as needed.
+These metadata objects consist of key-value pairs used for custom filtering during retrieval.
+Retrieval operates on an exact string-match basis for each key-value pair, returning records only if they match all metadata records specified in the search criteria.

 | Attribute | Description |
 | --- | --- |